 Listen to your body and add in different food or nutrients if you need to.

 You’ll need to plan to take more food with you throughout the day than you normally do.
 If you’re in a rush and need a snack to go, nuts or seeds are a good option.

 Or go for almond butter on an apple, yogurt, or chia pudding- although you’ll need to prep that last one ahead of time.

 It’s not hard to fill up on quick snacks that are ALSO healthy!

 During your fasting period, make sure you’re drinking plenty of water.
 Staying hydrated is important, especially while fasting!

-And this might go without saying, but don’t consume any calories during this time period.
+And this might go without saying, but don’t consume any calories during the fasting time period.